 The Song of Songs: Love Lyrics from the Bible

-In this popular performance-reading of her acclaimed new translation, Marcia brings alive the ambiance of the Bible's most sensual and lyrical book.
+In this popular performance-reading of her acclaimed translation, Marcia brings alive the ambiance of the Bible's most sensual and lyrical book.
 The presentation includes introductory comments and a question-and-answer period at the end.